Vitamin D is extremely important for good health.

 Vitamin D3 has been found to increase blood levels significantly more than D2.
 Studies have shown that each additional 100 IU of vitamin D3 you consume per day will raise your blood vitamin D levels by 1 ng/ml (2.5 nmol/l), on average (

-However, taking extremely high doses of vitamin D3 for long periods of time may lead to excessive buildup in the body.
+However, taking extremely high doses of vitamin D3 for long periods may lead to excessive buildup in your body.

 Vitamin D intoxication occurs when blood levels rise above 150 ng/ml (375 nmol/l).
 Because the vitamin is stored in body fat and released into the bloodstream slowly, the effects of toxicity may last for several months after you stop taking supplements (

-It's also possible to accidentally consume too much vitamin D by taking supplements that contain much higher amounts than are listed on the label.
+It's also possible to inadvertently consume too much vitamin D by taking supplements that contain much higher amounts than are listed on the label.

 In contrast, you cannot reach dangerously high blood levels through diet and sun exposure alone.